 In particular, while this document uses standard terms such as "call," "call signaling," telephony," etc., it should be recalled that while a PacketCable network performs activities analogous to these PSTN functions, the manner by which it does so differs considerably from the manner in which they are performed in the PSTN by telecommunications carriers, and that these differences may be significant for legal/regulatory purposes.
 Moreover, while reference is made here to "IP Telephony," it should be recognized that this term embraces a number of different technologies and network architectures, each with different potential associated legal/regulatory obligations.
 No particular legal/regulatory consequences are assumed or implied by the use of this term.
 This specification makes use of existing standards wherever possible.
-Whenever there is an existing standard will be referenced.
+Whenever there is an existing standard used in the definition of any requirement in this specification, the related existing standard will be referenced.
 When there are options defined with respect to the existing standards, this specification will explicitly define the options within the existing standard that are supported.